Ilana Gelb (NGO CSW/NY Coordinator and Training Supervisor)

-Olivia is originally from Beijing, China.
-She studied abroad in the United States since she was 16 and graduated with a Bachelor of Science Degree in Human Development from the College of Community and Public Affair at Binghamton University.
-As an undergraduate, she interned at the American Civic Association in Binghamton, New York.
+Olivia is originally from China, she lived in both Beijing and Hong Kong.
+She studied abroad in the United States since age 16 and graduated with a Bachelor of Science Degree in Human Development from the College of Community and Public Affair at Binghamton University.
+As an undergraduate, she worked at the American Civic Association in Binghamton, New York.
 They assist with helping immigrants and refugees start a new life in local community while preserving their cultural and ethnic diversity.
-Additionally, Olivia was the Vice President of an Asian-American cultural organization at Binghamton University.
-They focused a lot on community service and promoting cultural diversity.
+In addition, Olivia was the Vice President of an Asian-American cultural organization at Binghamton University.
+They focus a lot on providing community service and promoting cultural diversity on campus.
 Olivia is fluent in Chinese, both Mandarin and Cantonese.
-With her passion for feminism, young women’s leadership and social justice, she is extremely excited to be working with the NGO CSW/NY to make sure women’s voices are heard.
+With her passion for feminism, gender equality, social justice, young women’s leadership, fashion and sustainability.
+Olivia is extremely excited to be working with the NGO CSW/NY to make sure women’s voices are heard, and actions are taken.

 Nikki is a senior majoring in Film and Television at Tisch School of the Arts, at NYU.
 She is a Politics and Creative Writing Minor, with a focus in Political Documentary.
 She has interned at the Weinstein Company, and Magnolia Pictures.
 As a feminist, her real passion is women’s rights, and social justice issues.
 Nikki understands the power of media in a globalized society, and is looking forward to working at NGO CSW/NY in order to blend politics and the arts in the continual struggle for women’s rights.
 She also enjoys long walks on the beach, bleak French films, and other useless pastimes.